Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Introduction

 The rest of the paper is structured as follows: Section \ref{model_section} presents the model.
 Section \ref{sec_brownian_control} derives a diffusion approximation in the Halfin-Whitt regime.
-Section \ref{equivalent_characterization} derives a key identity that motivates the loss function used in our learning problem.
+Section \ref{sect_hjb_equation} defines the HJB equation associated with the diffusion control problem and introduces the proposed policy.
 Section \ref{computational_method} describes our computational method.
-Section \ref{data} describes the US Bank call center data (Section \ref{data_section}), introduces the test problems (Sections \ref{sect_main_test}-\ref{higher_dimensional}) and the benchmark policies we use (Section \ref{computational_benchmarks}).
+Section \ref{data} describes the US Bank call center data (Section \ref{data_section}), introduces the test problems (Sections \ref{sect_main_test}-\ref{high_dim_non_pathwise_sect}) and the benchmark policies we use (Section \ref{computational_benchmarks}).
 All test problems are designed using the US Bank data.
 Section \ref{numerical_results} presents the computational results, comparing the proposed policy against benchmark policies.
-Appendices \customappendixref{appendix_a}-C provide further details of data, the derivation of the benchmark policies and their computation, as well as how we tuned the neural networks.
+Appendices \customappendixref{appendix_a}-G provide further details on the data, the derivation and computation of the benchmark policies, the neural network hyperparameters and the derivation of the algorithm used for our computational method.